 - Generation refers to the weight of materials and products as they enter the waste management system from residential, commercial and institutional sources and before recycling, composting, combustion or landfilling take place.
 Pre-consumer (industrial) scrap is not included in the generation estimate.
 Source reduction activities, such as backyard composting of yard trimmings, take place ahead of generation.

 - Recycling is defined as the recovery of useful materials, such as paper, glass, plastic and metals, from the MSW stream, along with the transformation of the materials, to make new products to reduce the amount of virgin raw materials needed to meet consumer demands.

 - Composting is the decomposition of organic materials by aerobic microorganisms.
 Composting facilities manage the amount of moisture and oxygen and the mixture of organic materials for optimal composting conditions.
 The composting process emits heat, water vapor and biogenic carbon dioxide, reducing the raw organic materials in mass and volume to create compost.

 - Combustion with energy recovery is often called “waste-to-energy,” and as used in this report, refers to confined and controlled burning with energy recovery, which not only decreases the volume of solid waste destined for landfills, but can also recover energy from the waste burning process.

 - Landfilling refers to the MSW remaining after recycling, composting and combustion with energy recovery.
 These materials presumably would be landfilled in a discrete area of land or excavation that receives household waste.
 Some MSW, however, is littered, stored, or disposed onsite; or burned onsite, particularly in rural areas.
-There are no good estimates for these other disposal practices available, but the total amounts of MSW involved are assumed to be small.
+Reliable estimates for these other disposal practices are not available, but the total amounts of MSW involved are assumed to be small.